What are AI Agents? How AI Enhances Human Work to Boost Productivity

 While many vendors position their AI agents as replacements for human workers, suggesting they will take over entire roles, Creatio adopts a fundamentally different approach.
 Rather than replacing people, Creatio’s AI agents are designed to act as digital teammates – augmenting human intelligence.

 While others are still offering fragmented AI products and complex pricing models, we’ve taken a different path.
-We offer one platform, one experience, and one clear route to accelerated AI adoption and realizing real business value.
+We offer one platform, one experience, and one clear route to accelerated AI adoption and realising real business value.

 Burley Kawasaki